Exact Verification of Graph Neural Networks with Incremental Constraint Solving: Experimental Evaluation

 \subsection{Implementation and Setup}

-We implement our method as \textsc{GNNev}, a versatile and efficient exact verifier specifically designed for {message-passing} GNNs\footnote{The source code and data will be made publicly available in the final version.}.
-As a Python library, \textsc{GNNev} inputs trained models built by the {SAGEConv} module in {PyTorch Geometric} \cite{FeyL19PyG} and calls the underlying Gurobi 11.0.3 solver\footnote{https://www.gurobi.com} for MIP solving.
-Compared to available exact GNN verifiers, \textsc{GNNev} introduces two new features: (i) it accepts three commonly used aggregation functions: {sum}, {max}, and {mean}, which broadens usability, and (ii) it allows for both edge addition and deletion as valid perturbations, making it applicable to a wider range of {attack} scenarios.
+We implement our method as \textsc{GNNev}, a versatile and efficient exact\footnote{For edge addition/deletion, \textsc{GNNev} is a conditional exact verifier with respect to a given fragile edge set $F$.} verifier specifically designed for {message-passing} GNNs\footnote{\url{https://github.com/minghao-liu/GNNev}}. \textsc{GNNev} calls the underlying Gurobi 11.0.3 solver\footnote{\url{https://www.gurobi.com}} for MIP solving.
+Compared to available exact GNN verifiers, \textsc{GNNev} has three advantages: (i) it accepts three commonly used aggregation functions, {sum}, {max}, and {mean}, which broadens usability, (ii) it allows for both node attribute perturbation and edge addition/deletion, making it applicable to a wider range of {attack} scenarios, and (iii) it is designed as a Python library that accepts trained models built by the {SAGEConv} module in {PyTorch Geometric} \cite{FeyL19PyG}, and thus can be used directly in the same environment as model implementation and training.

-To evaluate performance, we trained a batch of GraphSAGE models on two standard node classification datasets, Cora and CiteSeer \cite{SenNBGGE08}, and two real-world fraud datasets, Amazon \cite{McAuleyL13} and Yelp \cite{RayanaA15}, varying the number of layers $K \in \left\{2, 3\right\}$ and aggregation functions $\mathbf{aggr} \in \left\{\text{mean}, \text{max}, \text{sum}\right\}$.
-We regard the robustness verification for each node as a task{, which checks prediction stability for any set of admissible perturbations up to a given global structural budget $\Delta$}.
+To evaluate performance, we trained a batch of GraphSAGE models on two citation network datasets, Cora and CiteSeer \cite{SenNBGGE08}, two real-world fraud datasets, Amazon \cite{McAuleyL13} and Yelp \cite{RayanaA15}, {and two biochemical datasets, MUTAG and ENZYMES \cite{morris2020tudataset}.
+The first four datasets are for node classification and the last two are for graph classification.} We set the number of GNN layers {$K =3$} and aggregation functions $\mathbf{aggr} \in \left\{\text{mean}, \text{max}, \text{sum}\right\}$.
+We regard robustness verification for each node/graph as a task, which checks prediction stability for any set of admissible perturbations up to a given {budget}.
+For evaluation purposes, we run experiments with attribute and structural perturbation separately, but \textsc{GNNev} supports their simultaneous use.
 All experiments were conducted on a server with Intel Xeon Gold 6252 @ 2.10GHz CPU, 252GB RAM, and Ubuntu 18.04 OS.
 A verifier, including both \textsc{GNNev} and the baselines, ran each task on a single CPU core for fair comparison.
 The time limit for each task was set to 300s.
-More details of the datasets and experimental setups can be found in Appendix~D.
+More details of the datasets and experimental setups can be found in Appendix~\ref{appx:training}.